PurpleKingdomGames/pkg-website/website/draft/deriving-elm.md

 From our basic need of wanting to design a GUI API architecture that runs on pure functions and immutable data, we have built up a set of functions that have resulted in the Elm Architecture.

-We haven't talked about how the runtime actually invoked these functions, though it isn't terribly complicated, nor have we discussed how the HTML represention is actually rendered to the browser by the VirtualDOM, or the implications of that.
+We haven't talked about how the runtime actually invoked these functions, though it isn't terribly complicated, nor have we discussed how the HTML representation is actually rendered to the browser by the VirtualDOM, or the implications of that.

 We have shown the clean and elegant nature of the Elm architecture though.
-The next challenge, is scaling it.
+The next challenge is scaling it.